Enterprise-Neurosystem/ai-signal-processing/README.md

 export PATH=$AISP_HOME/bin:$PATH
 setup-aisp # add -gpu option if you've build the GPU version above.
 ```
+You will probably want to add the two `export` commands above to your ~/.bashrc file so you have the CLI available in all your shells.

 ## Dependency
 Artifacts are not currently published to any public maven repositories, but if you build locally you can use